yawenx2004/portfolio-site/README.md

 # About my project
 [HTML demo here.](https://yawenx2004.github.io/portfolio-site-static/index.html)

+Welcome to my Node.js portfolio!
+This is where I showcase my projects, skills, and experiences as a web developer and UI/UX designer.
+Still a work in progress, but here are the current features (as of 22 April 2024):

+- **portfolio** (🚧 under construction): built on a responsive grid layout; showcases my projects
+- **resume** (🚧 under construction): here you can view and/or download a copy of my resume (last update sometime in April 2024)
+- **about page**: contains an intro & weather data (retrieved from [OpenWeather](https://openweathermap.org/)) of places I am from
-This is my portfolio site!
-Still a work in progress, but I had/am having fun developing & designing it.
-As of 22 April 2024 it features my portfolio (under construction), my resume (also under construction), and a "blog" running on local storage, with a capacity of one (1) entry exactly; this can be edited through a password-protected internal page.
+- **"blog"**: my "thoughts;" currently running on local storage, with a capacity of one (1) entry exactly; this can be edited through a password-protected internal page.

-My about page contains weather data of places I am from, retrieved from [OpenWeather](https://openweathermap.org/).

-When this site becomes more functional I intend to obtain a domain and make it my UI/UX design and web dev portolio. :)
+Directory structure:

 - **index.js** is the entry point of my application
 - **src** houses my HTML documents